Learning to talk

-If you have any concerns at any stage about your child's speech, talk to your local child health nurse or your Doctor.
-Your child may need to see a Speech Pathologist (through local Community Health Centres, Hospitals that provide services for children, or privately).
+If you are concerned about your child's speech, talk to your local child health nurse or your Doctor.
+Make sure he has had his hearing checked.
+Hearing problems often cause speech difficulties.
+Your child may need to see a speech pathologist.

 ‘Bilingualism’ means being able to use two or more languages.
 Over half of the world’s population is bilingual.
 In Australia, an increasing number of children are growing up in homes where more than one language is spoken.

 Raising bilingual children has lots of benefits, such as creating strong family and cultural bonds.
 The way you support bilingualism in your family depends on your family situation and the languages you use at home.